Help a presentation - Just keep calm!

 By the way: Take really still water.
 Sparkling water is less suitable because the carbonic acid makes it burst.

-4. Do not ask questions at the end
+4. Do not ask questions in the end

 The last sentence of your presentation has by far the greatest impact on your audience.
 Only a few speakers use this opportunity.
 Often a lecture ends like this: "Um, that's it.
 Do you still have any questions?
 "What initially sounds polite is actually a bad ending for your presentation.